Food trucks fight for the right to exist

 Growing up in the restaurant business, she would make one batch for selling and one batch for family.
 The family batch had more meat, more “masa,” or dough, and more flavor.

-So when Balanzar opened Chicago’s first food truck, he had to choose a side: Which batch would he make?
+So when Balanzar opened one of Chicago’s first food trucks, he had to choose a side: Which batch would he make?

 The choice was simple.
 “We give customers what we serve to our family,” he said.

 Balanzar’s food truck, Tamale Spaceship, quickly launched him into the hearts of thousands.
 His product has had such success over the years that he opened a brick-and-mortar shop in 2014.

 But local governments across Illinois aren’t treating food trucks like family.
 Chicago, for example, has begun an unprecedented crackdown on the popular lunchtime option for workers in the Loop.
 Officials are enforcing some of the nation’s most restrictive rules for food trucks among major cities.